DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 Under these assumptions, systems evolve toward lossless exponential growth.
 Why exponential?
 Retention builds cumulatively: New data references old without loss, mirroring reversible computation.
 The minimal rate φ emerges as the efficiency optimum—delaying the bound while avoiding tax.

-Hitting the Bekenstein limit triggers gravitational collapse: Information density demands black hole formation.
-This "informational singularity" is a phase transition, not catastrophe.
+Hitting the Bekenstein limit triggers gravitational collapse *only if the system allocates enough mass-energy to pack those bits at the maximal density*.
+Information itself does not conjure gravity from nowhere; the optimizer must concentrate existing matter and energy into an ever-denser substrate until the bound is saturated. **Note:** This assumes that an advanced civilization can actively engineer such mass-energy concentration (e.g., via controlled fusion, antimatter catalysis, or stellar lifting).
+If that capability is implausible, the model instead predicts a "density crisis"—storage hits the bound without collapse and further progress stalls.
+At that point black-hole formation becomes unavoidable.
+This "informational singularity" is a phase transition, not a catastrophe.
 Externally, the system goes silent (no emissions, no expansion).
 Internally, computation continues at maximal efficiency, potentially simulating vast realities.

 The core theorem (machine-proved): Any r > 1 reaches a finite N_max in finite t.
 No escape—physics dictates the endpoint.